What If I Missed Medicare Part D's Open Enrollment Period?

 - You qualify for a special enrollment period

-A special enrollment period is a circumstance, such as a life event, that allows you to make changes to your health or drug plan outside of the normal window.
+A Special Enrollment Period (SEP) is a circumstance, such as a life event, that allows you to make changes to your health or drug plan outside of the normal window.

 There are 25 special enrollment periods total, but we tend to see a few of them quite often.

-You can read all 25 special enrollment periods on Medicare’s official government website.
+You can read about all 25 Special Enrollment Periods on Medicare’s official government website.

-If you miss the open enrollment window, and you don’t qualify for a special enrollment… you’re out of luck until next year’s open enrollment period.
+If you miss Medicare's open enrollment window (Oct.
+15-Dec.
+7), and you don’t qualify for a special enrollment, you have to wait until next year’s open enrollment period.

 If you only missed one open enrollment period, you’ll only be penalized for 9-10 months, which should only add a few dollars to your Part D premium.